Stephen SampsonMale~ Maternal: ~ Paternal: ~ paintedPaint a new match

 - Restore exported DNA Painter profiles

-Please note: to use the import tool, you need to subscriber.
+Please note: to use the import functionality, you need to subscriber.

 Previously, the only way to view a match was within its group.
 While this was useful for comparing the match with other grouped segments, it didn't work well for those with endogamous ancestry, since the segments they share with matches could potentially be assigned to different ancestors.